 is the birthplace of a world-renowned program in the

 reformed practice of teaching physics – Modeling Instruction.
 Each summer

-it offers workshops and content courses that would enable your present staff to
+it offers 3-week workshop courses that would enable your present staff to

 retrain and earn certification as physics instructors.
-The recently signed
+Arizona Senate Bill SB

-Arizona Senate Bill 1038 helps to defray the cost of such coursework, with
+SB 1038 (passed in May 2017) will help to defray the cost of such coursework,

 from school districts, it is possible to retrain a teacher for physics in as

-little as two summers and a school year of ŇrefresherÓ evening classes.
+little as two summers at ASU and a school year of ŇrefresherÓ evening classes

 would be glad to provide our surveys.
 If you want to examine them closely, we